Physical Address

 }

-As we can see in the above example, in component1.js we have used props to get the list but here we have assigned the keys to list elements which is an incorrect way because we actually don’t need here keys.
+As we can see in the above example, in component1.js we have used props to get the list but here we have assigned the keys to list elements which is an incorrect way because we don’t need these keys.
 Remember, if we use some updating operations on elements, then, and then we have to assign the keys.
-If you assign the keys before the map() function or update, then it will through warning.
+If you assign the keys before the map() function or update, then it will through a warning.

 Correct way to use keys,